The Legend (2022 film): Filming

 The film has been shot at various locations abroad, apart from Chennai, Pollachi, and the Himalayas.
 The team shot a song at a set made on a cost of ₹30 crore.

 Music

 The music of the film is composed by Harris Jayaraj, making his comeback to composing after Kaappaan, which marks his first collaboration with both Legend Saravanan and J. D.–Jerry, as well as his return to music following a hiatus of almost three years since 2019's Kaappaan.
 The audio rights of the film were purchased by Think Music India.
 The first single titled "Mosalu Mosalu" was released on 9 April 2022.
 The second single titled "Vaadi Vaasal" was released on 20 May 2022.
 The entire soundtrack album was released on 30 May 2022.

 Marketing

-The moster of the film was unveiled on 3 March 2022 at the film’s poster launch held at 2022 Cannes Film Festival.
+The motion poster of the film was unveiled on 3 March 2022 at the film’s poster launch held at 2022 Cannes Film Festival.